altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 5. Repeat 4 and 5 until I get bored in the loop at some point.
 6. Stop taking notes in a place where things got intense.
 7. Finish the book.
-Well, now I have to go through it again because the note-taking part left behind.
+8. Now I have to go through it again because the note-taking part left behind.

 Learning through repetition might be a good idea, but that was a bit dull and easy to give up.